Introducing Istanbul Airport: the world's largest passenger hub

-So far, we know that Turkish Airlines will be settling into their new HQ at Istanbul Airport.
-The Turkish national flag carrier is ready to switch its operations from Ataturk and will be the most prominent airline in the terminal.
+Turkish Airlines has settled into their new HQ at Istanbul Airport as of April 2019.
+The Turkish national flag carrier has switched its operations from Ataturk and is the most prominent airline in the terminal.
 If you travel with them, look out for the Lounge Istanbul.
 Offering restaurants, play areas, showers and work facilities, it's the biggest lounge on the new airport site.
 Most major international carriers will also serve the new airport, including British Airways, Air France, Emirates, and Lufthansa.

 Which international connections will Istanbul Airport have?

-Istanbul Airport will offer a diverse range of global connections.
-Turkish Airlines already offers flights to Moscow, London, Paris, Munich and Frankfurt, and the choices have multiplied since the move to the new airport, now including destinations as far as Buenos Aires, Jakarta, Zanzibar and Los Angeles.
-Upon its full completion, Istanbul Airport will serve as many passengers as counterparts in London, New York and Dubai.
+Istanbul Airport offers a diverse range of global connections.
+Turkish Airlines already offers flights beyond Istanbul to Rome, Moscow, London, Paris, Munich, and Frankfurt, and the choices have multiplied since the move to the new airport, now including more international destinations.
+Istanbul Airport will serve as many passengers as its counterparts in London, New York, and Dubai.

 Lounges, shops, and dining spots at the new airport

-A state-of-the-art airport needs to measure up where customer services are concerned, so how does the new Istanbul Airport fare?
-Travellers did not have a great deal of choice before the official opening, but that's set to change now that the airport has fully opened its doors.
+A state-of-the-art airport needs to measure up where customer services are concerned.
+Travelers did not have a great deal of choice before the official opening, but that's set to change now that the airport has fully opened its doors.
 As far as shopping goes, Turkish Airlines confirms that there will be places to buy mobile phones, fashion apparel and travel essentials, as well as extras like dry cleaning, barbers, shoe-shining and tailoring services.
 Had your fill of shopping?
 The impressive Turkish Airlines lounge, now much larger than its older iteration at Ataturk, offers plenty of space to unwind.

 Getting to and from Istanbul city centre

-Will Istanbul Airport be easy to reach from the city centre?
+Will Istanbul Airport be easy to reach from the city center?
 At present, the most comfortable public transport option will be luxury coaches operated by İstanbul Otobüs A.Ş., but Havaist shuttles should be just as quick and almost as comfy.
 There are plans for a Metro connection, but this will not happen until next year in 2020.
-On the plus side, travellers will find car rental outlets in the arrival hall, and taxis are freely available.
+On the plus side, travelers will find car rental outlets in the arrival hall and taxis are freely available.

-It can't yet be said how the new Istanbul Airport will perform, but the full opening is nonetheless a major aviation event, and the design encapsulates the pride of modern Turkey.
-Since its official opening on April 5th 2019, the airport has reshaped the global landscape for travellers and airlines alike, and it marks a big improvement for visitors to Turkey's largest city.
+Since its official opening on April 5th 2019, the airport has reshaped the global landscape for travelers and airlines alike, and it marks a big improvement for visitors to Turkey's largest city.